 The White Ribbon Campaign is the largest effort in the world of men working to end violence against women.
 The White Ribbon Campaign runs from November 25 (the International Day for the Eradication of Violence Against Women) to December 10.
-In 2016, our newly vamped #WhiteRibbon Campaign - Change the Odds launched on Dec 6th - National Day of Remembrance and Action on Violence Against Women.
-This year we had a goal for 4,000 impressions which was met with 2,000 ribbons and 2,000 pins distributed between 20 organizations, 10 secondary schools and the Mississauga Library System.
+In 2017, our #WhiteRibbon Campaign - Change the Odds launched on December 4th and ran to December 15, 2018.
+This year we distributed 2050 ribbons and 400 pins between 5 community organizations, 3 secondary schools and the Mississauga Library and Community Centre System.